JuliaDynamics/DrWatson.jl/docs/src/project.md

 1. If upon `include("file.jl")` there is _anything_ being produced, be it data files, plots or even output to the console, then it should be in `scripts`.
 2. If it is functionality used across multiple files or pipelines, it should be in `src`.
-3. `src` should only contain files the define functions or modules but not output anything.
+3. `src` should only contain files that define functions or types but not output anything.
 You can also organize `src` to be a Julia package, or contain multiple Julia packages.

 ## Initializing a Project